 We will arrive at our campsite by 17:00hrs, giving us enough time to adjust and relax while we share a hot drink and snack with our fellow travelers.
 By 19:30hrs dinner will be served.
 Afterwards you can go to bed and rest.

-Walking Distance: 8.7 miles/14 km (6-7 hours) Campsite Altitude: 3300 meters high above sea level Considered: Moderate day (getting used to the Inca Trail) Weather:
+Daily Trek Statistics Walking Distance: 8.7 miles/14 km (6-7 hours) Campsite Altitude: 3300 meters above sea level Considered: Moderate day Weather: Warm and windy

 Overnight at the campsite.